plantaseed/bambi/README.md

 -a) Running the command with the -a flag reloads the entire Docker container for the chosen service at any code changes to files within that services directory.
-Using this command you will be prompted to enter a local code-server port you want the Dock container to run on and also the port of the service that currently exist on the specified cluster.
+Using this command you will be prompted to enter a local code-server port you want the Docker container to run on and also the port of the service that currently exists on the specified cluster.

 -h) Running the command with the -h flag prints out information about the bambi-dev command.

-*) Running the command without any flag will makes use of the mountPath in the config.yaml file for the project and it's then up to the developer to use a reload framework inside the container (e.g. Nodemon) to reload and restart the program.
+*) Running the command without any flag will make use of the mountPath in the config.yaml file for the project and it's then up to the developer to use a reload framework inside the container (e.g. Nodemon) to reload and restart the program.
 This can become very useful if rebuilding the entire container would take up too much time.
 Restarting the application from within the container only takes a couple seconds at max.

-To exit development, press Ctrl+c
+To exit development, press Ctrl+c.